Celshade/BTCelParse/README.md

 ***

 ## Program Configuration
-No additional configuration is needed to run the program as a standalone CLI tool.
+No additional configuration is needed to run the program as a stand-alone CLI tool.
 ***

 ## Running CelSwap